1985 Volkswagen Jetta GLI sedan

 The Cutlass Supreme coupe remained one of Oldsmobile’s sales stars, though numbers did not match the halcyon days back in the seventies and early eighties.
 Lansing sold 75,045 of the base coupes, along with another 58,868 of the Brougham coupes.

 A few folks are collecting these cars, but they aren’t common at shows.
 You do see eighties Cutlass Supremes for sale in the Hemming’s Motor News classifieds, on eBay Motors, and at online auctions such as Bring a Trailer that cater to the eighties car market, though non-Hurst/Olds or 4-4-2 versions are relatively rare.
-As I was writing this blog entry, there was a White 1984 Cutlass Supreme coupe with red cloth seats, a 5.0 liter/307 ci V8 with a four-barrel carburetor, and 131,000 miles listed on Hemming‘s for $20,000.
+As I was updating this blog entry in March 2025, there was a Light Teal Blue Metallic 1985 Cutlass Supreme Brougham coupe with blue cloth seats, a 5.0 liter/307 ci V8 with a four-barrel carburetor, and 75,000 miles listed on Hemming‘s for $19,500.

 Make mine Dark Teal Blue Metallic, please.

-As of late November, the most viewed post on Eighties Cars during 2022 is one on the 1981 Oldsmobile Cutlass Supreme coupe that I wrote back in 2015.
+As of early 2025, the most viewed post overall on Eighties Cars is one on the 1981 Oldsmobile Cutlass Supreme coupe that I wrote back in 2015.
 Other rear-wheel-drive G-platform (designated A-platform before 1982) cars I have written about include the 1984 Buick Regal Grand National coupe, the 1983 Chevrolet Malibu sedan, the 1981 Chevrolet Monte Carlo Sport Coupe, the 1983 Chevrolet Monte Carlo SS Sport Coupe, the 1980 Pontiac Grand Am coupe, and the 1987 Pontiac Grand Prix coupe.
 I’m shocked I haven’t yet written about Oldsmobile’s Hurst/Olds or 4-4-2 variants.

 1985 Dodge Shelby Charger hatchback coupe